 Depression isn’t Merely a Feeling of Sadness from Time to Time

-You may have clinical depression, also known as serious depression if you have five or more symptoms for at least two weeks.
+You may have clinical depression, also known as serious depression, if you have had five or more symptoms for at least two weeks.
 It’s a dangerous issue that should be evaluated by a doctor or mental health professional as soon as possible, both for your own sake and for the sake of your relationship.

 We’ve highlighted basic depression indicators that destroy a relationship to help you restore the romance.
 In addition, we asked therapists for their best tips on how you and your partner might cope with depression together.